 Like most VPNs I review, Trust.Zone offers larger discounts on their longer term packages.
-You can get a month of VPN for $6.99, three months for $4.95 a month, and one year for just $3.33 a month.
-As a review of their price plan illustrates, the 1 year plan is the most popular option.
+You can get a month of VPN for $8.88, one year for $3.33 a month, and two years for just $2.25 a month.
+As a review of their price plan illustrates, the 2 year plan is the most popular option.
 Closer examination shows that the one year plan is the best deal as it is like getting six months free.
 Note, these packages are billed as a single payment for the entire term length.

 Trust.Zone uses the PayPro Global as a e-commerce processor.
 PayPro accepts a variety of payment options which include major credit cards like Visa, MasterCard, Discover, and American Express.
 They also take payments from PayPal, QIWI Wallet, WebMoney, Bank Transfer, and Alipay.
 Finally they accept payments using Bitcoin so you can pay with increased anonymity.